2024 asia-pacific juvenile Justice Conference

 For further information and details about our post-conference masterclasses, please click HERE

-SPEAKERS PROFILE - click HERE for more
+GUEST SPEAKERS - click HERE for the speaker's profile.

 CONFERENCE NETWORKING DINNER